-Stress in Infancy
+Stress In Infancy

-what causes stress during infancy?
 Laboratory and psychology research on animal and human infants gives us many clues.
 Certainly, pain from unfortunate medical conditions can create stress.
 So would pain from sensitivity reactions to formula or to foods passed along in breastmilk.
 Physical abuse and extreme neglect provide a very high degree of stress, but the effects of these severe cases are not the point of this text.
-Even short-term separation from mother leads to elevated cortisol in infants, indicating stress.1-2 In fact, after one full day of separation, infant rats already show altered brain organization of chemical receptors.3 A similar rat study revealed that one day without mother actually doubled the number of normal brain cell deaths.4
+Even short-term separation from mother leads to elevated cortisol in infants, indicating stress.1–2 In fact, after one full day of separation, infant rats already show altered brain organization of chemical receptors.3 A similar rat study revealed that one day without mother actually doubled the number of normal brain cell deaths.4

 Animal findings demonstrate that isolation from mother, decreased skin stimulation, and withholding of breastmilk have biochemical and permanent brain consequences.
 Correlating these findings with human behavioral research suggests which events lead to chronic stress and its permanent consequences: